April 2, 2026

 How to Design Memorable Dining Experiences, According to a Michelin Guide Chef

-Chef Nicolás Tykocki, owner of Michelin-listed restaurant Ácido, shares how coherence, authenticity, and sensory design shape memorable dining experiences beyond the plate.
+Michelin Young Chef Award winner Nicolás Tykocki shares how coherence, authenticity, and sensory design create memorable restaurant experiences.

-At Brandtrack, we spoke with Chef Nicolás Tykocki, owner of Ácido, a restaurant featured in the Michelin Guide, about how to build dining experiences that genuinely offer something unique.
-For Nicolás, the real differentiator lies in the overall experience in which the guest is immersed and not just what arrives on the plate.
+At Brandtrack, we spoke with Chef Nicolás Tykocki, owner of Ácido in Buenos Aires, a Bib Gourmand restaurant in the Michelin Guide and winner of the 2025 Michelin Young Chef Award, about how to build dining experiences that genuinely offer something unique.
+For Nicolás, the real differentiator lies in the overall experience in which the guest is immersed, not just what arrives on the plate.

 Following trends or copying formulas guarantees nothing.
 The goal is not to appeal to everyone, but to clearly understand who you are and sustain that identity with conviction.